 |

-Kale, Red russian (+–) - Brassica oleraceae - 150 seeds/pack | 60 days - Plant this kale in the spring and enjoy for a year.
+Kale, Red Russian (+–) - Brassica oleraceae - 150 seeds/pack | 60 days - Plant this kale in the spring and enjoy for a year.
 It will survive extreme summer heat and then last all winter long in your garden.
 Frost makes this kale grow only sweeter.
 Enjoy in stir-fry, shredded in salad and steamed.

 |